 There’s a good reason why Culinary Adventure Co tours of St Lawrence Market is the number one choice in Toronto.
 Consistently present in the list of the world’s best food markets, I went along to see for myself.

 After a short exchange among the group, we all dug into some freshly baked buttery chocolate croissants.
 Melt in the middle, though delicate in flavor, it was just a taste of the other delights coming our way.

 There are 3 main areas to the complex, each with a different purpose.
 St Lawrence Market North hosts weekly farmer and antiques markets, while St Lawrence Market South has daily food stalls and restaurants.

 The third area, St Lawrence Hall, is an event and office building.
-It was here, in 1851, that the first meeting of coloured freeman took place.
+It was here, in 1851, that the first meeting of colored freeman took place.
 The meeting was important because it discussed how to integrate and educate the runaway slaves.

 “The bun had a generous serving of the bacon along with some melted cheese in a doughy warm bun.
 Time to finish: 2 minutes.”

 FOLLOWING THE RIVERA

 What I liked about the tour, is that it was as much about the food as it was about the area.

-Before entering the main area and doing the tasting, Ian ordered a coffee for all of us before setting off for a brief step back in history.
+Before entering the mar and doing the tasting, Ian ordered a coffee for all of us before setting off for a brief step back in history.

 Here, we came across a statue of Scottish-Canadian writer and agriculturist Robert Gourlay.
 Unbeknownst to me, Gourlay had led the rebellion against the British to change the law for Canadians to own their own land.